 My favorite unique feature: Content Explorer

 Content Explorer is a searchable database of over 9 billion pages.
-This may interest you : How to Do Local Keyword Research in 2021.
+See the article : Are They Really Worth It?.
 It’s fantastic for content research, but it’s also a great source of link prospects.

 For example, let’s say that you’re looking for link prospects for a blog post entitled “best routers for 2021.”
 One source of potential link prospects will be people linking to similar posts that haven’t been updated for years—as nobody wants to link to an outdated list of routers, half of which probably aren’t even available anymore.